 Yes, it can be a way of learning, since a big part of the learning process is figuring things out on your own.
 Howeverrrr, you should still avoid it.

 People that choose for this route, tend to get ahead of themselves and forget about the art of it all.
-Walk before you run!p when you least expect them, so don’t stop.
+Walk before you run!Opportunities come when you least expect them, so don’t stop.